This is the last round of fixtures in the Women’s AIL before the Christmas break. Blackrock sit this one out.

 |Old Belvedere (3)||WB||LB||NF||W||W||70%|

 Old Belvedere travel to Limerick to take on top of the table UL Bohemian.
 Belvo will be bringing all the momentum with them after winning their Dublin derby’s against Railway in the last two rounds.
 The D4 Aritros have have got back to their Aristocratic best and are once again a force to be reckoned with.
 They will be gunning to show off their strong attack and unbreachable defence again this round.
-Their strong centre partnership of Sene Naoupu and Ailbhe Dowling will get them go forward ball, and back row convert Claire McLaughlin and dynamic prop Linda Djoungang will be hardworking throughout the game.
+Their strong centre partnership of Sene Naoupu and Ailbhe Dowling will get them go forward ball, and back row convert Claire McLaughlin and dynamic prop Linda Djougang will be working hard throughout the game.

 UL Bohemians will be looking forward to playing against their title rivals.
 The Limerick side will be back to full strength with the inclusion of their Ireland internationals apart from the injured Ciara Griffin.
 UL’s attack has been lead well by Niamh Briggs and with the inclusion of Nichole Cronin and Eimear Considine, they will provide numerous issues for the Belvo defence.
 The pack will be looking to show their power and skill in the set piece, with the experienced Fiona Hayes and Chloe Pearse bossing their team about.